A time-tested traditional Christmas cake recipe which is filled with homemade fruit preserve, as well as nuts, raisins brandy and treacle.

-A time-tested traditional Christmas cake not much different from the one I have been making for many years, which a friend of mine sent me this recipe.
+This traditional Christmas cake is not much different from the one I have been making for many years, which a Cypriot friend of mine sent me this recipe.

 On her turn she got this traditional recipe from a Scottish friend of hers.